electronero/Webnero-UI/README.md

 # [Webnero UI]

 This is the User Interface for Webnero.
-Webnero is the Web Wallet for Electronero Network coins.
+Webnero is the Web Wallet for Electronero Network coins/tokens.
-Support for ETNX, ETNXP, LTNX, GLDX, and CRFI out-of-the-box.
+Support for ETNX, ETNXP, LTNX, GLDX, CRFI and all xASSETS out-of-the-box.

 Deposit, Withdrawal, Transaction History, Swaps (soon), Stake (soon), Farm (soon), and more.